 The Tahoe City Public Utilities District (TCPUD) McKinney-Quail Water Service Area provides domestic water to the South Base area.
-The McKinney-Quail Water Service Area is functionally isolated from other portions of the TCPUD service area, and provides 125.5 million gallons (385 acre-feet) per year to 453 service connections, with 95.5 - 60.3 million gallons (293-185 acre-feet) from groundwater from the Crystal Way Well, and 65.2 millions gallons (200 acre-feet) from Lake Tahoe (Nichols Consulting Engineers 20102011).
+The McKinney-Quail Water Service Area is functionally isolated from other portions of the TCPUD service area, and provides 125.5 million gallons (385 acre-feet) per year to 453 service connections, with 95.5 - 60.3 million gallons (293-185 acre-feet) from groundwater from the Crystal Way Well, and 65.2 millions gallons (200 acre-feet) from Lake Tahoe (Nichols Consulting Engineers 2010).

-Groundwater produced from the Crystal Way Well is normally sufficient to meet winter demand, but supply is augmented by pumping water from Lake Tahoe to meet summer peak demand (Nichols Consulting Engineers 20102011).
-The Crystal Way Well produces 500 gallons per minute from groundwater, and the lake intake pumps from Lake Tahoe provide up to 300 gallons per minute.
+Groundwater produced from the Crystal Way Well is normally sufficient to meet winter demand, but supply is augmented by pumping water from Lake Tahoe to meet summer peak demand (Nichols Consulting Engineers 2010).
+The Crystal Way Well produces 500 gallons per minute from, and pumps from Lake Tahoe provide 300 gallons per minute.
 Total capacity of the water supply system is 1.15 million gallons (3.5 acre-feet) per day and there is a peak day demand of 0.75 million gallons (2.3 acre-feet) per day.
-The system has a 28-0.34 million gallon (85.91.04 acre-feet) storage tank (TCPUD 2009).
+The system has a 28 million gallon (85.9 acre-feet) storage tank (TCPUD 2009).

 Infrastructure for the McKinney-Quail Water Service Area water system is near the end of its service life and many elements are undersized to meet current requirements.
 Regulatory mandates for surface water treatment, water quality source redundancy and fire protection have changed since the system was designed.
 To meet critical water deficiencies, TCPUD prepared a 5-year, \$26.2 million Capital Improvement Plan (CIP) to replace and upgrade its facilities through 2013.
-In the Project area, the CIP includes the McKinney-Quail Secondary Source Projects to meet local, State, and federal requirements with a permanent surface water treatment facility for diversions from Lake Tahoe.
+In the Project area, the CIP includes the McKinnney-Quail Secondary Source Projects to meet local, State, and federal requirements with a permanent surface water treatment facility for diversions from Lake Tahoe.
 Planning and designs are scheduled to be completed in 2010 with construction beginning in 2011.
 The TCPUD plans to construct a new water treatment plant (WTP) in 2012 to replace the existing temporary WTP in this area (Homolka, 2010).
-Designs and permitting of the WTP have not yet begun.

 Snowmaking constitutes the largest existing demand for water at HMR.
 Snowmaking operations at HMR currently cover approximately 23.8 acres and use 14.2 million gallons (43.6 acre-feet) per year (assuming three feet of total artificial snow cover per season).
 The current water pumping capacity is 1,300 gallons per minute.
-Water supplies available for snowmaking are (Hoopingarner 2010, Nichols Consulting Engineers 20102011):
+Water supplies available for snowmaking are (Hoopingarner 2010, Nichols Consulting Engineers 2010):

-- The TCPUD McKinney Well No. 1, currently producing raw water at 300 gallons per minute, and tested by TCPUD Kleinfelder as having a potential discharge rate as capable of producing 1,000 gallons per minute (Kleinfelder 1994); - TCPUD domestic water from the Crystal Way Well and Lake Tahoe, supplied to the South Base area at 300 gallons per minute, available from 6:00 PM to 6:00 AM (requires the use of a cooling tower); - HMR well in the North Base area gravel parking lot, not currently operating but capable of producing raw water at 800 gallons per minute.
+- The TCPUD McKinney Well, currently producing raw water at 300 gallons per minute, and tested by TCPUD as capable of producing 1,000 gallons per minute; - TCPUD domestic water from the Crystal Way Well and Lake Tahoe, supplied to the South Base area at 300 gallons per minute, available from 6:00 PM to 6:00 AM (requires the use of a cooling tower); - HMR well in the North Base area gravel parking lot, not currently operating but capable of producing raw water at 800 gallons per minute.
 When operational, flows are restricted to 500 gallons per minute due to the size of the pipe on the discharge side of the well pump and the tank in the pump house. - MCWC domestic water supplied at 300 gallons per minute, available from 6:00 PM to 6:00 AM.